romm27/pizza-cutter/README.md

 # Pizza Cutter
 ### Mobile game first developed for the Global Gamejam of 2020 using the Unity Engine, and later refurbished into the final project of my Unity course.
+### It is a centerd around guessing the specified angle.

 # About
 ### The final state of this code was reached around mid 2021, confirmed to be working for Unity 2021.3.39f1.